jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-5a.md

 +++
-title=  "The Real and Nominal Price of Commodities" date=  2020-01-24 image=  "/covers/wn.jpg" description=  "Labor or effort is the foundation of value and subsequently wealth in a society.
+title=  "The Real and Nominal Price of Commodities" heading=  "Chapter 5a of Book 1 of the Wealth of Nations Simplified" date=  2020-01-24 image=  "/covers/wn.jpg" description=  "Labor or effort is the foundation of value and subsequently wealth in a society.
 Money represents the command of labor, and is not a representation of goods or services"